dem-ola/dutu/README.md

 fin. date - date item completed\
 number d - days since added or completed if finsished

-There's no app Save button: everything is saved as you go along.
+There's no overall Save button: everything is saved as you go along.

 Future\
 I have more ideas for Dutu and will add to it over time.